sricharanandra/dash/README.md

 ### 🔖 Tasks
 Effortlessly add, track, and delete your pending tasks.
 Stay organized and on top of your to-do list with a tool that's as dynamic as your day.
+### 📓 Sticky Notes
+Create and manage sticky notes for quick reminders.
+Whether it's a snippet of code or an important reminder, keep your thoughts within reach.

-### 🔮 Future Integrations
+### 🔮 Future Feature Integrations
-- **ChatGPT Integration**: Use OpenAI's powerful API to bring an intelligent chat tool directly into your dashboard.
+- **AI Integration**: Using freemium API's to bring an intelligent chat tool directly into your dashboard to ask your programming doubts (like how to center this div).
 - **Spotify Music Player**: Load and play your favorite tracks without leaving your productivity hub.
-- **Sticky Notes**: Create and manage sticky notes for quick reminders.
-Whether it's a snippet of code or an important reminder, keep your thoughts within reach.
 ## 🎨 Why Dash?

 - **Unified Experience**: Centralize your tools and reduce the chaos of multiple apps.